A Proof Of The Riemann Hypothesis: Some definitions and lemmas

-In this paper a metric is put on the set of all analytic functions or generalized analytic functions on a fixed region $G$, and compactness and convergence in this metric space is discussed.
-Among the applications obtained is a proof of the Riemann hypothesis.
-This section is taken from Chapter VII \S1-\S2 in \cite{con}.
+In this paper a metric is put on the set of all analytic functions on a fixed region $G$, and compactness and convergence in this metric space is discussed.
+For further detail see\cite {con}.
+Let $(\Omega, d)$ denote a complete metric space.
+If $G$ is an open set in $\mathbb{C}$ and $(\Omega, d)$ is a complete metric space then $ C(G, \Omega)$ denotes the set all continuous functions from $G$ to $\Omega$.